helinus/ForgeEssentialsWikiFork/World-Control.md

 		<td>Turns all farmland in the selection to dirt</td>
 	</tr>
 </table>

+ID Syntax:
+ID - Block ID, if invalid or 0, results in air
+ID:Meta - same as ID, just metadata is added
+Name - The name of any block, no spaces, case is irrelevant, no periods.
+Ex: oakwoodplanks Name:meta - Same as name, if a block name has a metadata it work work, for instance, sprucewood:1 does not work, but oakwood:1 does.
+ID:Meta-Meta - Same as ID:Meta, except it ranges the meta, Ex: wool:0-15 returns all types of wool Name:Meta-Meta - Same as above, but uses a name instead, must be an ID based name.
+ID_ID - ID range, does not work with names, may eventually be deprecated.

+Special Features:
+Long Range placing & breaking(just like normal)

 # Other Info <a name="other"></a>
 This module will be expanded to work with all the WorldEdit commands.